alokg-812/Full-Stack-Development/FashionStore/CSS/README.md

 - * It attach to browser of the page and it won't move along the content along the page.

 #### 4. Sticky:
-- It does not disturbs the layout of the page.
+- It does not disturb the layout of the page.
 - It would not allow you to change the position.
-- It can make the elements sticky after reaching specified position.
+- It can make the elements sticky after reaching a specified position.

+#### 5. Relative Position:
+- It is defined for parent element.
+- The parent element keeps all child elements relative to the context.
+- It requires placement of child element using absolute.
+- Fixed will keep element regarding the page.

+## CSS Z-index

 5 concepts to be asked:
+- Selectors
+- Inheritance
-- Slectors
+- Box Model
 -